web-scheme/wsc/README.md

 ## Contributing

 Join the [mailing list] to get updates and ask questions.
+Frankly, it'll probably be pretty quiet for a while, but hoping to pick up the pace as WASM matures.

 The source code is mostly written using [sweet-expressions].
 Only standard R⁷RS-small